rphln/Swordsong/mechanics.md

   - A character whose damage taken surpasses their armor will faint.

+  - Healing a character restores part of their lost armor and removes all negative effects.

 ## Cards

   - Each character has four copies of their primary skill card and three